thnass/nakedcash/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the nakedcashd tests manually, launch src/test/test_Nakedcash .
+To run the nakedcashd tests manually, launch src/test/test_nakedcash .

 To add more nakedcashd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the Nakedcash-qt tests manually, launch src/qt/test/Nakedcash-qt_test
+To run the nakedcash-qt tests manually, launch src/qt/test/nakedcash-qt_test

-To add more Nakedcash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more nakedcash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.